renato-mauro/funtags/README.md

 ### Option 4 - ObservableHQ

 You can play (and use) FunTags in [ObservableHQ](https://observablehq.com/@rmauro/funtags).
-If you want to import in your own notebook, just create a import and have fun!
+If you want to import in your own notebook, just import and have fun!

 ```javascript
 import { ft } from "@rmauro/funtags"